top of page

 Random Question of the Week

-Penny - Well, probably my very first job was babysitting.
-But my actual first proper official job, where like I got pay slips and everything, was in a really fabulous place called Teen Center.
-Now you've got to get a bit of context here because Teen Center was a center for teens, as the name implies, in a place called Ocarumpa in Papua New Guinea.
-And that's where my family was living at that time, and I was sent off to Ocarumpa to go to boarding school.
-And while I was there in this community of about 800 different people and going to school, I applied for my first job at Teen Centre, and it was very scary.
-I had to dress all the right things to go for my job interview, and I got the job.
-I was so excited.
-I think I got like three Kina 14 an hour using the Papua New Guinea currency at the time.
-And I learned all sorts of really important things, as you would in a fast food restaurant.
-So I learned how to make hamburgers.
-I learned how to make floats, which we call spiders here, the ice cream, and the fizzy drink.
-But because there were a lot of Americans who were carromper at that time, I had to learn how to make floats, blueberry floats, Coke floats, hamburgers, and fries.
-Yeah, no one wanted to be on fries duty because you always end up full of grease by the end of your shift.
-But yeah, that was my first job.
+Penny - My very first job was babysitting.
+But my official first job, where I received pay slips, was at a place called Teen Center.
+You need some context here!
+Teen Center was a hub for teens in Ocarumpa, Papua New Guinea, where my family lived.
+I was sent to boarding school there.
+While in this community of about 800 people, I applied for my first job at Teen Center.
+It was scary!
+I had to dress just right for the interview, and I was so excited when I got the job.
+I earned about three Kina 14 an hour, which was the currency at the time.
+I learned many important skills, like making hamburgers and floats, which we call spiders here.
+There were many Americans in Ocarumpa, so I had to learn how to make blueberry floats, Coke floats, hamburgers, and fries.
+Nobody wanted to be on fries duty because you ended up greasy by the end of your shift!

 The Inspiration Behind Penny Reeve's Camp Max